Xonshiz/comic-dl/ReadMe.md

 -i,--input                             Defines the input link to the comic/manga.
 -V,--version                           Prints the VERSION and exits.
 -a,--about                             Prints ABOUT and USAGE of the script and exits.
+-u,--username                          Indicates username for a website.
+-p,--password                          Indicates password for a website.
 ```
+#### Note :
+Some websites like bato.to don't let you view some pages if you're not logged in.
+You'll have to create an account and pass the login information to the script via `-p` and `-u` arguments.

 ## Usage
 With this script, you have to pass arguments in order to be able to download anything.
 Passing arguments in a script is pretty easy.
 Since the script is pretty basic, it doesn't have too many arguments.
-Go check the [`ARGUMENTS SECTION`] to know more about which arguments the script offers.
+Go check the [`ARGUMENTS SECTION`](https://github.com/Xonshiz/comic-dl#list-of-arguments) to know more about which arguments the script offers.

 Follow the instructions according to your OS :